Schema Best Practices for 2017 and Beyond

 Schema.org isn’t new.
 It has been around for just over five years.
 So why has it taken so many businesses this long to develop basic Schema.org markup for their websites?
 When it comes to determining the benefits of schema markup for local, national and international businesses, it’s important to assess your needs moving into 2017 and beyond.

 How much does it impact rankings?
 How often does it increase click-through rates (CTR) in search?
-Let’s dive into Schema.org best practices and the potential SEO benefits of Schema.org markup.
+Let’s dive into Schema.org best practices and the potential search engine optimization (SEO) benefits of Schema.org markup.

 What Is Structured Data and Schema.org?